kristopherjohnson/swiftcat/README.md

 As such, it is no more useful than your system's built-in `cat`, but I did this as an exercise in writing some reusable Swift code for parsing command-line options and traversing files.

 It is mostly compatible with the built-in `cat`, so you can `alias cat=swiftcat` and be pretty happy with it.
 But `swiftcat` does not implement the `-s` or `-u` options, and its output of non-printing characters does not exactly match that of `cat`.
-It also currently does not support reading from standard input when a `-` is specified on the command line like `cat` does.

 Building swiftcat
 -----------------